-Protecting people

-- Driving up building standards and guidelines - Reducing the density of people in a space - Moving vulnerable people to different locations - Carrying out pollutant generating activities at times of low occupancy - > Using masks
+- Protecting people - and guidelines > Reducing the density of people in a space

+Driving up building standards

+- > Moving vulnerable people to different locations - Carrying out pollutant generating activities at times of low occupancy - Using masks

 Fig 2.3.
 Infographic detailing the main sources of poor indoor air quality and pathways to reducing exposures.